ToneCode/akeyless-workshop-1/Lab01/guide.md

 ## 3. Get AWS Access

+> Note that this section is only if you are subscribed to the TeKanAid Premium subscription as we will provide you with AWS credentials.
+If you are not subscribed to TeKanAid Premium, you can skip this step and use your own AWS credentials for your own AWS account.

 Instructor to provide the `AKEYLESS_ACCESS_ID` and `AKEYLESS_ACCESS_KEY` credentials

 Add these credentials in the `start.sh` script at the top then run the script: